Liquid cooling vs immersion cooling vs submersion cooling

 What are the major differences between immersion, submersion, and liquid cooling systems?

-One of the significant differences between the three cooling systems listed in this article is that immersion and submersion cooling involves the use of non-conductive coolants, which coolants could be dielectric too.
+One of the significant differences between the three cooling systems listed in this article is that immersion and submersion cooling involve the use of non-conductive coolants, which coolants could be dielectric too.
 However, the liquid cooling system is designed as an improvement over air cooling because of its numerous limitations.
-Liquid cooling was further specialized into immersion and submersion cooling for enhanced efficiency.
+Liquid cooling was further specialised into immersion and submersion cooling for enhanced efficiency.

 Conclusion